Vocal Hyperfunction Clinical Research Center

 - Sensorimotor

-VHCRC’s interdisciplinary research program will focus on understanding the fundamental relationships between these factors and the different manifestations of vocal hyperfunction.
-This will be accomplished in three major research projects led by Dr. Hillman, Cara Stepp, PhD, and Matías Zañartu, PhD, and a scientific core led by Daryush Mehta, PhD.
-They will employ an innovative combination of laboratory studies of sensorimotor and physiological mechanisms; neural network modeling of voice motor control; computational and physical modeling of phonatory mechanisms; and the use of ambulatory biosensors to investigate the potential differential impact on vocal function of daily voice use, psychological stress and environmental noise in patients with vocal hyperfunction and well-matched normal controls.
-Use of ambulatory biofeedback as a treatment strategy will also be assessed.
+The VHCRC’s interdisciplinary research program focuses on understanding the fundamental relationships between these factors and the different manifestations of vocal hyperfunction.
+This is being accomplished in four major research projects led by Dr. Hillman, Cara Stepp, PhD, Matías Zañartu, PhD, Jarrad Van Stan, PhD, and a technology and data science core led by Daryush Mehta, PhD.
+They employ an innovative combination of laboratory studies of sensorimotor and physiological mechanisms, including the impact of psychological stress; neural network modeling of voice motor control; computational and physical modeling of phonatory mechanisms; and the use of ambulatory biosensors to investigate the potential differential impact on vocal function of daily voice use, psychological stress and environmental noise in patients with vocal hyperfunction and well-matched normal controls.
+Use of ambulatory biofeedback as a treatment strategy is also being assessed.

 Goals